Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Malvern was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Malvern was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-The top three ancestry groups are English (26.5%), Australian (20.6%), and Irish (9.8%).
-Some ethnic groups show notable divergences: Polish at 2.0% in Malvern (vs None% regionally), Hungarian at 0.5% (vs None%), and Russian at 0.7% (vs None%).
+In terms of ancestry, the top three groups were English (26.5%), Australian (20.6%), and Irish (9.8%).
+Some ethnic groups showed significant divergences: Polish was notably overrepresented at 2.0% in Malvern (vs None% regionally), Hungarian at 0.5% (vs None%), and Russian at 0.7% (vs None%).

 Frequently Asked Questions - Diversity